The White House

 The White House, Washington D.C.

-The White House has been the home and primary office of every US President since John Adams in 1800.
-The building at 1600 Pennsylvania Avenue is simultaneously one of the most recognisable addresses in the world and a surprisingly difficult place to actually visit.
-Public tours exist but require more advance planning than most tourists realise, and the building is genuinely smaller in person than photographs suggest.
+The White House has been the home and primary office of every US President since John Adams moved in during 1800, when the paint was still damp and the building was not yet complete.
+At 1600 Pennsylvania Avenue, it is simultaneously one of the most recognisable addresses in the world and a surprisingly difficult place to visit.
+The building is also meaningfully smaller in person than photographs suggest; the low roof and neoclassical columns read differently at street scale than from the air.

 The National Mall